mindaffect/pymindaffectBCI/README.md

      * utopiaclient.py - This module contains the low-level networking functions for communicating with the MindAffect Decoder - which is normally a separate computer running the eeg analysis software.
      * stimseq.py -- This module contains the low-level functions for loading and codebooks - which define how the presented stimuli will look.
   * `codebooks` - Contains the most common noisetagging codebooks as text files
-  * `examples` - contains python based examples for Presentation and Output parts of the BCI
+  * `examples` - contains python based examples for Presentation and Output parts of the BCI.
+Important sub-directories

-# Quick-start
+     * output - Example output modules.
+An output module translates BCI based selections into actions.
+     * presentation - Example presentation modules.
+A presentation module, presents the BCI stimulus to the user, and is normally the main UI.

-##Installing mindaffectBCI
+## Installing mindaffectBCI

 That's easy:
 `pip install mindaffectBCI`